26P/Grigg–Skjellerup

 Comet Grigg–Skjellerup (formally designated 26P/Grigg–Skjellerup) is a periodic comet.
 It was visited by the Giotto probe in July 1992.
 The spacecraft came as close as 200 km, but could not take pictures because some instruments were damaged from its encounter with Halley's Comet.
+The comet last came to perihelion (closest approach to the Sun) on 25 December 2023, but was 1.8 AU from Earth and only 31 degrees from the Sun.

+Observational history

 The comet was discovered in 1902 by John Grigg of New Zealand, and rediscovered in its next appearance in 1922 by John Francis Skjellerup, an Australian then living and working for about two decades in South Africa where he was a founder member of the Astronomical Society of Southern Africa.
 In 1987, it was belatedly discovered by Ľubor Kresák that the comet had been observed in 1808 as well, by Jean-Louis Pons.
+Pons observed the comet on 6 and 9 February, which was insufficient to calculate an approximate orbit.